vvignesh17/Fuzzy-Logic-and-Neural-Network/README.md

-# Artificial-Neural-Network
+# Fuzzy Logic and Neural Network course assignment
-This consist of the projects which I did while learning Artificial Neural Network during my semester in NITT
+This project consist of the assignment which I got in my Fuzzy logic and Neural Network course during my semester in NITT